Practical Hybrid Beamforming for Millimeter Wave Massive MIMO Full Duplex with Limited Dynamic Range

-To include the optimal power control, we normalize the columns of the digital beamformers to be unit norm.
-This operation preserves the optimal beamforming directions and enables to design optimal power allocation scheme given the optimal beamforming directions, which is aware of the SI, cross-interference, interference and impairments/LDR based on the values of the gradients $\hat{\bm{A}}_{k}, \hat{\bm{B}}_{k}, \hat{\bm{C}}_{j}, \hat{\bm{D}}_{j}$.
+The generalized dominant eigenvector solution provides the optimized beamforming directions but not power \cite{kim2011optimal}.
+To include the optimal stream power allocation, we normalize the columns of digital beamformers to unit-norm.
+This operation preserves the optimized beamforming directions and allows to design the optimal power allocation scheme.